darkwraithcovenant/darkwraithcovenant.github.io/_posts/2023-05-08-23-compromised.md

 newimg: "/assets/images/gifcity/new.gif" #make this disappear after a number of days with conditionals
 ---

 Curi015’s eyelids hung heavy with sleep deprivation, blinking to clear his vision.
 His hyper-focused engrossment in his work had derailed him from his track of time.
 He glanced at his hacked Casio watch, a vintage calculator model that he had modified with a Bluetooth radio, an RFID transmitter, and 8 gigabytes of storage.
-The 7-segment wfLCD display showed “6:15.
+The 7-segment LCD display showed “6:15.
 6-2-23”.

 Curi015 had pulled another all-nighter in his room, writing code in his family’s tiny 2-bedroom Bronx apartment.
 He had kept himself awake with energy drinks and spicy snacks from the bodega, working on a project that would make headlines and shake up an entire industry.
 <!-- excerpt-end -->